kimmobrunfeldt/nap/README.md

 class public(Api):

     # This will take all keyword arguments given to `nap.api.Api.resource.get()`
-    # and assume they are parameters for the HTTP request, not parameter
+    # and assume they are parameters for the HTTP request, not parameters
     # to be passed to `requests` module.
     def before_request(self, kwargs, method):
         return {'params': kwargs}